Skip to content

 After we’ve confirmed a condition, the team works together to form a treatment plan specifically for your child.
 Treatments include medical, surgery (both open and minimally invasive techniques), chemotherapy, proton therapy, and directed radiologic interventional approaches.
 A variety of anterior skull base tumors can actually be removed through the nose.

-Bringing together a team of doctors that specialize in different areas of medicine allows us to get the best results for your child.
-The team works closely together to carefully plan personalized treatments and includes these and others:
+Wolfson Children's brings together a team of doctors that specialize in different areas of medicine allowing us to get the best results for your child.
+The team works closely together to carefully plan personalized treatments.

-The Head, Neck and Skull Base Tumor program serves children from North Florida, South Georgia and beyond.
 Wolfson Children’s is located on the south bank of the St. Johns River in downtown Jacksonville and is connected to Nemours Children’s Health via Kids Walk.
-Ronald McDonald House is next to Nemours.
+Follow-up care is provided at our Brunswick and Daytona specialty centers.

 Patient Stories